 omni.ja, you may incorrectly get false warnings from some virus protection software.

-Several unzip tools and archives (including any version of 7-Zip) currently cannot read
+Several unzip tools and archives (except for the latest version of 7-Zip) currently cannot read

 omni.ja, due to the optimization that is applied to the file.
 It is suggested that Windows 7 users unzip the file by renaming it to

 omni.zip and using Windows Explorer to extract all files.
 Users of older versions of Windows can use InfoZip's UnZip tool to extract files - make a copy of

 unzip.exe.
 Linux users can simply use unzip command to inflate files of omni.ja.

 omni.ja is also incompatible with Zip files in the other direction; editing extracted files won't affect Firefox, and repacking edited files may break Firefox if you do not use the right options when packing the extracted files.
 The correct command to pack